Launching Cloudbreak on GCP

 export UAA_DEFAULT_SECRET=MY-SECRET export UAA_DEFAULT_USER_PW=MY-PASSWORD export UAA_DEFAULT_USER_EMAIL=MY-EMAIL export PUBLIC_IP=MY_VM_IP

 export UAA_DEFAULT_SECRET=MySecret123 export UAA_DEFAULT_USER_PW=MySecurePassword123 export UAA_DEFAULT_USER_EMAILemail@example.com export PUBLIC_IP=172.26.231.100

 You will need to provide the email and password when logging in to the Cloudbreak web UI and when using the Cloudbreak CLI.
 The secret will be used by Cloudbreak for authentication.

-Start the Cloudbreak application by using the following command:
+Start the Cloudbreak application by using the following commands:

 This will start the Docker containers and initialize the application.
-The first time you start the Cloudbreak app, this also downloads of all the necessary docker images.
+The first time you start the Cloudbreak app, the process will take longer than usual due to the download of all the necessary docker images.

 cbd logs cloudbreak

 You should see a message like this in the log: